Effect-TS Makes TypeScript Read Like Business Logic

 );

-How This Approach Changes Code Thinking
+How This Changes Code Structure

+Technical concerns fade to background.
 Implementation complexity gets encapsulated inside Effects, leaving clean business logic visible.

+State management simplifies.
 Pipeline flow eliminates temporary variables and mutation tracking.

-// Final high-SNR business workflow
+// Final high-signal business workflow

 const onboardingWorkflow = (userId: number) =>